tuvtran/curated-guides/README.md

 This repo is a collection of various guides (programming languagues, tools, theory) I collected over the time through Stack Overflow, MOOC, online tutorials, books, video lectures...

-I want to share what I have found to everyone, so that knowledge would be shared.
+I want to share what I have found to everyone, so that knowledge would be spread.